 Those persons who are already in the Glacier system will be emailed their Glacier login and password sometime toward the end of February.
-If you are not in the Glacier system, or do not receive and email with a login and password, you may request an access code by emailing your request to email@example.com toward the end of February, 2014.
+If you are not in the Glacier system, or do not receive and email with a login and password, you may request an access code by emailing your request to email@example.com toward the middle of March, 2015.
 Before accessing Glacier Tax Prep, please read the following information below to begin familiarizing yourself with the U.S. tax filing process for nonresident aliens for tax purposes.

 Additional tax information